aldotele/lotto_lottery/README.md

 ### Scripts
 There are **two scripts** for level 1:
 - *lotto-ticket-generator.py* is the script that actually does generate the tickets
-- *lotto_table_lib.py* is a module inside the *lotto* package, from which a function will be imported, and it was developed to generate a **visual representation** of the lotto bill after each ticket is generated.
+- *lotto_table_lib.py* is a module inside the *lotto* package, from which a function will be imported, and it was developed to produce a **visual representation** of the lotto bill after each ticket is generated.

 ### How to Launch
-The script can be launched through command line by writing **python lotto-ticket-generator.py** plus the amount of tickets we want to generate (min 1, max 5).
-For example typing **python lotto-ticket-generator.py 3** will generate a bill of three tickets.
+The script can be launched through command line by writing ***python lotto-ticket-generator.py*** plus the amount of tickets we want to generate (min 1, max 5).
+For example typing ***python lotto-ticket-generator.py 3*** will generate a bill of three tickets.

 ### Classes
 I used three *classes*: